0exp/qonfig/README.md

 #### Definition-level

+- DSL-method signature: `freeze_state!`
-- signature: `.freeze_state!` - all your config instances will be frozen;
+- indicaes that all your config instances will be frozen;
-- `.freeze_state!` is not inherited (your child and composed config classes will not have this declaration);
+- `freeze_state!` DSL command is not inherited (your child and composed config classes will not have this declaration);

 ```ruby
 # --- base class ---